-In the UK, the Chinese student market makes up 23.2% of all international students, totaling over 100,000.
+In the UK, the Chinese student market makes up nearly a quarter of all international students, totaling over 120,000.
 According to Times Higher Education, there are nine reasons why so many Chinese students choose to study abroad.
 In terms of PBSA, the four key points to pull out are:

 An enriched student experience

 To develop their language skills

 A better educational environment

 One of the main selling points of university in general is the social aspects.
 PBSA provides students with the means to create stronger, tight-knit groups, as communal areas are hubs where students will kick back and relax after a tough day hitting the books.